 List Comprehensions are a special kind of syntax that let us create lists out of other lists (Wikipedia, The Python Tutorial).
-They are incredible useful when dealing with numbers and with one or two level of nested for loops, but beyond that, they can become a little too hard to read.
+They are incredibly useful when dealing with numbers and with one or two levels of nested for loops, but beyond that, they can become a little too hard to read.

 In this article, we are going to make some For Loops and rewrite them, step by step, into Comprehensions.